 This is going to be an obscenely long post – and it should have been my first real one.
 My biggest lady boner always comes from the comic book character The Joker.
 I absolutely love this character, have loved him for many years, and don’t see anything that can tarnish his reputation in my mind.
 And though many girls freaked the hell out over Heath Ledger’s Joker saying that they’d love to be his Harley or that they’d love to bone him, I’d rather be him (not Heath Ledger).
 I’d rather be the Joker than do him.

 Not saying that there’s anything wrong with lusting after fictional characters here, just that all those silly fangirls have nothing on me.
-That’s right, bitches, I loved Joker before The Dark Knight ever came out.
-(Yes, I am one of those fans, suck it.)
+That’s right, I loved Joker before The Dark Knight ever came out.
+(Yes, I am one of those fans.)

 First off, Joker is hilarious.
-In the sort of “I’mma take a crowbar to your face and then strap a bomb to your mother while you watch” way.
+In the sort of “I’mma take a crowbar to your face and then strap a bomb to your mother while you watch and no, I’m not exaggerating” kind of way.
 And yes, that is how Jason Todd aka the second Robin aka the one with more Daddy issues than, say, Lindsay Lohan, died.
 Joker figured that if Batman was so into having sidekicks around that he’d replace them once they grew out of the green manties/weren’t young and nubile enough for him (OK, I love Batman, but the jokes are necessary for me to get to the point) that offing one would be the best way to get to the Bat.
 And it worked.
-Joker killed Robin, Batman flipped the fuck out.
+Joker killed Robin, Batman flipped out.
 It was glorious.